 Online learning is a great way to develop your data management skills, whether you're just starting out or are a seasoned professional who needs to update their skills for the cloud computing era.
-Coursera offers professional certificates, MasterTrack certificates, Specializations, and courses in data management from top universities like University of Pennsylvania and University of Minnesota, companies like Google Cloud, IBM, Cloudera, and MongoDB.
+Coursera offers Professional Certificates, MasterTrack certificates, Specializations, Guided Projects and courses in data management from top universities like University of Pennsylvania and University of Minnesota, companies like Google Cloud, IBM, Cloudera, and MongoDB.
 Some of the high-demand courses in data management include Bigquery, MongoDB, and big data analytics.

 If you want to learn about data management within the context of a full Computer Science Degree Program, Coursera also offers bachelors and masters degrees from top-ranked schools like University of Illinois, Arizona State University, and Imperial College London.
 Whatever your goals are, online courses allow you to learn on a flexible schedule from anywhere in the world.